MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/get-started-with-ionic2.md

 	![Installing the Ionic templates](media/vs-taco-tutorial-ionic2/figure-03.png)

+> [!NOTE]
-> **Note:** The Ionic templates may not appear in Visual Studio until it's restarted.
+> The Ionic templates may not appear in Visual Studio until it's restarted.
 Close, then re-open Visual Studio before continuing.

 ## Creating an Ionic Project in Visual Studio